 Smarter Logistics and Products

 The most commonly referenced benefit of IoT in terms of packaging is the idea that RFID labels on products can be used by shipping companies to track where they are in the supply chain.
 Innovative brands are going a step further and using smart packaging to track product use.
 For example, a supplement company could remind users to take their supplements, and even order more of a product when supplies are getting low.
-Consumers benefit from the a more streamlined experience, and brands get information about consumer usage habits and the benefits of an increase in repeat orders.
-This idea can work for any long-life product with a service schedule or refillable product where repeat custom and brand loyalty is worth a lot.
+Consumers benefit from the more streamlined experience, and brands get information about consumer usage habits and the benefits of an increase in repeat orders.
+This idea can work for any long-life product with a service schedule or refillable product where repeat custom and brand loyalty are worth a lot.

 The IoT Isn't the Future, It's Here